ImMaxUK/YouTube-Save/README.md

 > An easy to use command line interface for downloading YouTube Media

-This project currently only has native support for downloading **audio only**.
+This project currently has native support for downloading **audio only**.
 I will create an update for video as soon as possible.

 ### 🏠 [Homepage](https://github.com/ImMaxUK/youtube-dl-cli#readme)